NoahSchmitz/noahschmitz.github.io/_posts/2014-09-21-a-crash-course-in-leatherworking.md

 ## Good thing I got the Leatherworking Merit Badge!
 ###Except not, becuase that taught me nothing other than how to use stamps...

 I have worn leather belts before.
 I have also wrapped strips of leather around handles to make them look cooler.
 None of this really prepared me for my latest project.
+Fortunantly it really is pretty simple.

 ##Epic BackStory Time!